-- (2) The Chair of the committee shall be elected by its voting members. - (3) Once the new Head Olympic Coaches are named, they shall become ex-officio members of the National Team Steering Committee, if not already on the Committee. - (4) A sufficient number of 10-Year Athlete representatives appointed by the AAC so as to satisfy the requirement that such athletes constitute one-third (33.3%) of the voting membership of the Committee; and - (5) The Chair of the Senior Development Committee, and the Chair of the Sports Medicine Committee shall be ex-officio members of the Committee with voice but no vote.
-The Committee may name additional ex-officio members. - B Term: Members of the National Team Steering Committee shall serve a term commencing with appointment and extending until the end of the annual House of Delegates meeting following the next Olympic Games. - C Responsibility: The National Team Steering Committee shall operate under the direction of the National Team Managing Director to create a National Team program; expedite decisions regarding that program; and plan for specific needs of the National Team in preparation for international competition. - D Operation: The National Team Steering Committee shall operate according to policies adopted and published in the Steering Committee Manual.
+- (2) The Chair of the committee shall be elected by its voting members. - (3) Once the new Head Olympic Coaches are named, they shall become ex-officio members of the National Team Steering Committee, if not already on the Committee. - (4) A sufficient number of 10-Year Athlete representatives appointed by the AAC so as to satisfy the requirement that such athletes constitute one-third (33.3%) of the voting membership of the Committee; and - (5) The Chair of the Senior Development Committee (or his/her designee selected from the voting members of the Senior Development Committee), and the Chair of the Sports Medicine Committee shall be ex-officio members of the Committee with voice but no vote.
+The Committee may name additional ex-officio members - B Term: Members of the National Team Steering Committee shall serve a term commencing with appointment and extending until the end of the annual House of Delegates meeting following the next Olympic Games. - C Responsibility: The National Team Steering Committee shall operate under the direction of the National Team Managing Director to create a National Team program; expedite decisions regarding that program; and plan for specific needs of the National Team in preparation for international competition. - D Operation: The National Team Steering Committee shall operate according to policies adopted and published in the Steering Committee Manual.